A Georgia disability attorney answers your questions about the Social Security disability appeals process

 If you live in southwest Georgia—in Seminole, Early, Decatur, or Miller County or the surrounding area—and your application for Social Security disability benefits was denied, I am available to help.
 Please explore the 100+ pages of educational materials on this website and contact me if you would like more information about your appeal.
 You may find the following particularly helpful:

 If your initial application for Georgia disability benefits or your Request for Reconsideration was denied…

 File a timely appeal.
 You have 65 days from the date on your denial letter to file your appeal.
 If your first appeal (request for reconsideration) is denied, file a second appeal (request for a hearing before an administrative law judge).

-- – Appealing a Denial of Benefits is a free e-booklet that provides tips about the appeals process.
+- is a free e-booklet that provides tips about the appeals process.
 See the upper right corner of this page or click the link.

 — Advice for appealing explains the appeals process and offers detailed tips for completing and supplementing the forms for a Request for Reconsideration and a Request for Hearing by Administrative Law Judge.